ChrisMcKee1/power-platform-pcf/PCF/DatasetToExcel/README.md

 1. Navigate to [https://make.powerapps.com](https://make.powerapps.com) and log in with your Microsoft work or school account.
 2. Select the appropriate Environment that you wish to utilize this component in.
-3. Select **_Solutions_**.
+3. Select **_Solutions_** from the left navigation pane.
 4. Select **_Import solution_**.
-5. Select the compressed _ExcelExporter.Zip_ file which was downloaded during the pre-requisite steps.
+5. Select the compressed _ExcelExporter.Zip_ file downloaded as part of the pre-requisites steps above.

 ## Usage

-> Once the _DatasetToExcel_ solution has been successfully imported into the desired environment, you can import the component into a new or existing Power App by performing the following steps -
+After the _DatasetToExcel_ solution has been successfully imported into the desired environment, you can import the component into a new or existing Power App created in the same environment by performing the following steps:

-1. Create a new, or open an existing Power App which you would like to utilize the DatasetToExcel component in.
+1. Open an existing, or create a new Power App in the same environment that the _DatasetToExcel_ solution was imported into.
-2. Select the **_Insert_** menu from the left or top bar.
+2. Select the **_Insert_** menu from the left Power Apps bar.
 3. In the bottom of the side bar, select **_Get more components_**.
+   <br><br>
    > <u>Note</u>
    >
-   > If the **_Get more components_** option is not visible, select **_Components_** while in _Tree View_, select the ellipsis (...), and finally select **_Import components_**.
+   > The **_Get more components_** will not be visible if you used the **_Insert_** menu from the top Power Apps menu bar.
+Instead, use the **+ Insert** below the _Tree View_ in the left pane.
+   > <br><br>
 4. A dialog will appear in a pane on the right with two tabs, **_canvas_** and **_code_**.
 Select the **_code_** tab.
-5. Select the DatasetToExcel component to import it into your Power App.
+5. Select the **_DatasetToExcel_** component to import it into your Power App.
-6. Insert the name of your Power Apps collection containing the data to export into the control's _Items_ property.
+6. Insert the name of your Power Apps collection containing the dataset to export into the control's _Items_ property.
 7. Create another collection (_colSelectedColumns_ for example) that contains the column names and column display names for the dataset you wish to export.
+   <br><br>
    > **Example:**
    >
    > Assume you have the following dataset: